• Skip to main content

 Four types of orange peel in cups on the blue background.

 You might have wondered can I drink boiled orange peels?
 Well, orange peel water will obviously not taste good.
-But if you turn it into a hot orange peel tea or cold orange ice tea drink, you can certainly drink it and enjoy the benefits too.
-Like you enjoy benefits of ginger green tea, pink tea and chocolate tea.
+But if you turn it into a hot orange peel tea or orange ice tea, you can certainly drink it and enjoy the benefits too.

 Benefits

-• Relieves respiratory problems like cold, flu, asthma by expelling congestion.
+• Relieves respiratory problems like cold, flu, and asthma by expelling congestion.

 • Helps weight loss by reducing appetite